Thank you for Subscribing to CIO Advisor APAC Weekly Brief

 • Cyber Incident Management and Resilience

-While this was a very detailed process, it was an eye-opening experience on exactly where our Cybersecurity preparedness was.
+While this was a very detailed process, it was an eye opening experience on exactly where our Cybersecurity preparedness actually was.
 By no means were we lacking in our overall Security Program, but it made it clear, there were areas we should improve; such as testing and documentation, things we can show the examiners.
-One other area that this Cybersecurity Assessment had us focus on was how we manage our 3rd Party Vendor Risk.
-Not only should we be doing Cybersecurity Assessments in our organization, but we should also be looking at our Tier 1 Vendors Cybersecurity Programs.
-It is important that their programs be reviewed on a regular basis to ensure their compliance.
+One other area that this Cybersecurity Assessment had us focus on was how we manage our 3rd Party Vender Risk.
+Not only should we be doing Cybersecurity Assessments on our organization, but we should also be looking at our Tier 1 Vendors Cybersecurity Programs.
+It is important that their programs bereviewed on a regular basis to ensure their compliance.

-The last point I will make here, and an increasingly important one is that many Boards of Directors and Executive Management feel that Cybersecurity is only an IT issue.
-This could not be farther from the truth.
+The last point I will make here, and an increasingly important one, is that many Boards of Directors and Executive Management feel that Cybersecurity is only an IT issue.
+This couldn’t be farther from the truth.
 Cybersecurity isn’t a technical issue, it’s a business issue.
 As such, it should be understood at all levels of the organization.
 The Board and Executive Management need understand the risks their company are facing and the controls that are in place.
-Only then can they can efficiently evaluate the residual risk and decide whether or not they are willing to accept it.
+Only then can they can effectively evaluate the residual risk and decide whether or not they are willing to except it.
 Cybersecurity by itself is not the end-all solution to IT Security; however, it is another powerful tool in the overall fight against Cybercrime.
 Remember, All Roads lead to your Risk Assessment.